Products

 One backend, choose the surface.

-Most organisations start with Workspace and Sync — both available today — on a self-operated OxiMail.
-Drive and the Pro modules switch on as they ship and as you need them.
+Most organisations start with Workspace, Sync and Drive — all available today — on a self-operated OxiMail.
+The modules switch on as they ship and as you need them.
 Nothing here forces a big-bang adoption: you own a running backend first, then grow into the rest.

 Talk to us about a deployment